 “I’m Jason Partin,” I told the nurse, pronouncing it like Wendy would have, Pah’tan

 The nurse patted Wendy’s hand and said, in her sweet accent, “Miss Wendy, I can see where Jason gets his good looks.”
 She looked back up at me and smiled and left the room to check on another patient.
-After the door closed, I patted Wendy’s hand gently and agreed that she looked beautiful, that the nurse must know what she’s talking about because she said I had good looks, too.
+After the door closed, I realized that I felt refreshed.
+I smiled and patted Wendy’s hand gently and agreed that she looked beautiful, and that the nurse must know what she’s talking about because she said I had good looks, too.
 Wendy would have laughed at that, and I hoped she heard me.

-I threw away the empty cup and placed my warmed hand on her cold one, and talked for a while about things I can’t recall.
-Her IV alarm beeped loudly, and I scanned the tubes and quickly reset the pump before the Cajun nurse would come in.
+I threw away the empty cup and placed my warmed hand on her cold one, and talked with Wendy to help stay awake and to let her know I was there, in case she could hear me or the tone of my voice.
+Her IV alarm beeped loudly, and stopped talking and scanned the tubes and machines.
+It was a false positive, so I reset the pump so the nurse wouldn’t need to come in.
 I looked at my watch, and saw that we had almost six more hours together.
 I didn’t want that time filled with false alarms.

-I showed Wendy my watch, a Rolex Oyster Perpetual.
-It had been Uncle Bob’s, and I reminded her that it was as old as I was but never needed a battery or winding.
-It was still useful, despite a few dents scratches, and would keep working as long as it remained in motion.
+After the false alarm, I showed Wendy my watch, a Rolex Oyster Perpetual; a perpetual motion watch that would keep working as long as it remained in motion.
+It had been our Uncle Bob’s, and I reminded her that it was as 45 years old but never needed a battery or winding.
+Even in today’s world of smart phones, Uncle Bob’s watch was still useful, despite a few dents scratches.

 “Just like me!”
-I beamed, genuinely laughing.
-She had laughed when I made that joke two weeks before, before I knew that her liver was failing.
-She had always been a private person.
+I joked, genuinely laughing.
+She had laughed at that joke only two weeks earlier, before I knew that her liver was failing.
+She had always been a private person, and I hadn’t suspected that she was drinking herself to death, just like all of our family had.

 I looked at my watch and saw that it was almost 3am.
 We had more five hours.

 I talked about our family and cried from sadness, and asked why she hadn’t told me she was dying, and cursed and wept from frustration and exhaustion.
 I was too tired not to.
-Fatigue makes a coward out of anyone, and I wasn’t strong enough to withhold my sadness and regrets.
+I was overwhelmed from fatigue and memories that flooded my mind.

 I thought about my family as I stared at the second hand on our Bob’s watch.
-It moved without ticking like a quartz watch; instead, the hands glided around the face smoothly, effortlessly, and without resting.
-The internal springs collect and store kinetic energy from movement of my hands; it had kept time for almost half a century.
-In that time, it had seen the death of all of our family.
-I would be the last, now that Wendy was dying.
-I would be the only person left on Earth who knew our history.
-I didn’t know what to say.
+The internal springs collect and store kinetic energy from movement of my hands.
+It had kept time for almost half a century.
+It was outliving all of my family.
+After Wendy, I’d be the last of her family that had immigrated to America from French Canada.
+I’d be the only one alive who knew our family history, and I didn’t know what to say to my mother.
 I cried.

 6am crawled upon us.
 I didn’t know what I could to say, but I felt I should, and somehow I talked pleasantly for an hour.
 I refilled a coffee cup and sipped slowly, knowing my throat was dry and swollen from the cold air conditioned room and a night of crying and talking.
 I would have to speak to her doctor soon.
 The IV alarm beeped, and I reset it and paced silently with my hands wrapped around the nurse’s strength coffee.